watNoel/Global-Sewage-Project/README.md

 3. Demo/Instructions for use

 Data must be downloaded along with the scripts, and the path to the input data updated as appropriate in the R script prior to running.
-Similarly, the path to where outputs are to be stored can be adapted in the script, if need be.
+The path to where outputs are to be stored can also be adapted in the script.

 Input data for the script can be found in Supplementary Table 17: *Source data (CFU/mL reads on plates) for the synthetic E. coli community assay*,  and Supplementary Table 18: *Source data (CFU/mL reads on plates) for the natural wastewater community assay* of the submitted manuscript.
 The expected outputs can be found in the Supplementary data of the submitted manuscript, under